It’s demoralizing when you can’t seem to hit your targets — even if your company’s still making money.

 Meeting Goals Can Be a Double-Edged Sword

-Make sure you’re not making commitments at a high and conceptual level without sufficient knowledge of what it really takes to execute the plan.
+Make sure you’re not making commitments at a high, conceptual level without sufficient knowledge of what it really takes to execute the plan.
 Sometimes people agree to plans because they don’t want to appear negative or oppositional; sometimes people agree because they haven’t applied enough rigorous analysis to know that the effort is foolhardy.

 It can be difficult for a team to review aggressive growth or development targets and see their next steps forward.
-Sometimes you have to work backwards from the desired result in a phase-by-phase process to understand the pragmatic resource-planning, cost management, and general coordination that’s necessary.
+Sometimes you have to work backward from the desired result in a phase-by-phase process to understand the pragmatic resource-planning, cost management, and general coordination that’s necessary.
 But if you find that you’ve missed your targets more than once, it makes sense to start at the beginning and check both your calculations and your underlying assumptions.

 Onward and upward,